helium/HIP/00YZ-au-frequency-plan-choice.md

 It is proposed to use the standard Helium on-chain voting system [HeliumVotes](https://heliumvote.com) to allow any wallet to vote on this HIP.
 See [Voting on Helium](https://docs.helium.com/community-voting/) documentation on Helium Docs.

 Since this is a change only affecting the Australian Region it should be made clear that only wallets containing hotspots asserted in the Australian region will be eligible to be counted.
+Votes will be weighted on the basis of 1 vote per hotspot asserted to the Australian region at the time of the vote.

 YES, Vote (meaning change the frequency plan to the working configuration AU915 FSB2, as it was prior to 17 November 2022) will be the total number of hotspots asserted to the AU region contained in wallets that have burned a vote transaction to the **FOR** wallet address.